 The Altador Plot was released on the 17th of March, 2006 (Year 8).
 The final part was released on the 3rd of June, however unlike any other plot before or since, the entire thing is still available for completion.
 It served as a loose sequel to the events of the Darkest Faerie real-life video game, and introduced the land of Altador.

 The plot began with a portal to Altador opening in Queen Fyora's chambers.
 Exploring Altador, adventurers soon came across the Altadorian Archives, and Finneus, the Archivist, within.
-They helped him out and gained access to a tome known as the Book of Ages - a curious book that was mostly blank.
+They helped him out and gained access to a tome known as the Book of Ages—a curious book that was mostly blank.
+(And of course, the namesake for this department!)

 Another clue was soon found in the cloud formations above Altador.
 This led to the discovery of the Dreamer constellation, and a chapter in the Book of Ages about Psellia.
 Not long after, another clue was found in the courtyard of the Hall of Heroes, revealing the First to Rise constellation, and Siyana, whom it represented.
 Meanwhile, Finneus discovered that every single history book was missing from the Archives.